 ~Full 2014 Nomination Information will be posted soon!~

 The prize committee defines "labor history" in a broad sense to include the history of workers (free and unfree, organized and unorganized), their institutions, and their workplaces, as well as the broader historical trends that have shaped working-class life, including but not limited to: immigration, slavery, community, the state, race, gender, and ethnicity.

-Enclosed is a copy of the guidelines followed by the Award Committee.
-Also enclosed is a list of the names and mailing address of Award Committee members.
 A copy of each nominated book should be sent directly to each member of the Award Committee at the address listed.
 The Award is offered by the ILR School at Cornell University, in cooperation with the Labor and Working-Class History Association (LAWCHA).